TomiXRM/CANViewer/README.md

 - Python must be installed.
   - If [Poetry](https://python-poetry.org) is not installed, it must be installed beforehand.
 (It is used for version control of libraries)
   - Resolving dependencies using Poetry will automatically install the packages needed to run your Python application.
-- It is useful to have `make` included!
+- It is useful to have `make` installed!

 ## How to build